suikki/simpleSDL/README.md

 Todo
 ----

-- Android: arm64-v8a abi is not compiling.
-Needs to be fixed in SDL_spinlock.c or with some kind of compiler switches.
 - Nicer way to include SDL in an android project.
 [A missing android feature](https://issuetracker.google.com/issues/37134163) is needed to include prebuilt native library with headers in a .aar package.
 - iOS build